RubberDuckCrew/.github/docs/src/development/ci-cd.md

 ## Sync labels

 The "Sync labels" workflow ensures that all repositories in the RubberDuckCrew organization use a consistent set of labels for issues and pull requests.

-The global label list is defined in [`configs/conventions/labels.yml`](https://github.com/RubberDuckCrew/.github/blob/main/configs/conventions/labels.yml) and documented at [rubberduckcrew.pages.dev/contributing/conventions](https://rubberduckcrew.pages.dev/contributing/conventions).
-This workflow automatically synchronizes these organization-wide labels to each repository, keeping them up to date and standardized.
+The labels are defined globally in [`labels.yml`](https://github.com/RubberDuckCrew/.github/blob/main/configs/conventions/labels.yml) in the `.github` repository and documented in the [Contributing conventions](/contributing/conventions).

-The workflow runs every Sunday at 3:00 UTC and can also be triggered manually.
+To sync them automatically to each repository, a GitHub Actions workflow is set up in the `.github/workflows/sync-labels.yml` file.
+This workflow runs on a schedule and can also be triggered manually.

 ```yml
 name: Sync labels